|Home||Flute Catalog||Boehm Headjoints||Current Availablity||Ordering/Contact|

-We currently have two standard cuts of embouchure hole.
-The traditional elliptical style is favored for our wooden flutes and provides a wide range of tonal flexibility.
-A slightly more squared ellipse is standard on the Delrin flutes, giving a marginally louder response and being a little more forgiving of embouchure variation.
+We currently offer two cuts of embouchure hole.
+The traditional elliptical style is standard and provides a wide range of tonal flexibility.
+A slightly more squared ellipse is also available.
+Some players prefer it on the Delrin flutes, where it gives a marginally louder response and is a little more forgiving of embouchure variation.

 The standard design of wood flute has a fully metal lined head joint and barrel joint.
 The head joint tube slides inside the barrel joint tube to form the tuning slide.
 The barrel joint lining is sterling silver and the head joint lining can be sterling silver or nickel-silver.
 The nickel-silver is a lower-cost option and does not affect the playability, though it needs a little more work to maintain its appearance.
 We can also provide a partially lined head joint as an option, with the tube extending about 2 inches into the head joint.

 With our three-piece flutes the tuning is adjusted by pulling out the top tenon joint.
 This gives a more limited tuning range than a metal tuning slide but is perfectly adequate if you are playing at A440 pitch and do not naturally tend to blow very sharp or flat.
 This arrangement works particularly well with Delrin as the top tenon is made thinner and produces less disturbance of the bore profile when it is extended.